titumozammel/operational-silence-framework/README.md

 Measurement should therefore go beyond activity counts.

-### Key questions
+### Key Questions

 1. How much recurring demand exists?
 2. Where is Operational Noise occurring?
 3. How much capacity does it consume?
 4. How much capacity was released?
-5. How much was protected?
+5. How much released capacity was protected?
-6. How much was actually recovered?
+6. How much usable capacity was actually recovered?
+7. How much was reabsorbed?
-7. How much was redirected?
+8. How much was redirected?
-8. Where was it applied?
+9. Where was it applied?
-9. Did intended execution improve?
+10. Did intended execution improve?
-10. Did future capacity strengthen?
+11. Did future capacity strengthen?
-11. Did sustainable value improve?
+12. Did sustainable value improve?

 ---

-# 27. Operational Silence Index (OSI)
+# 28. OPERATIONAL SILENCE INDEX (OSI)

 OSF proposes an **Operational Silence Index (OSI)** as a potential measurement construct.

-### Proposed formulation
+### Proposed Formulation

 \[
+OSI =
+1 -
-OSI = 1 - \frac{\text{Recurring Operational Noise Consumption}}
+\frac{\text{Recurring Operational Noise Consumption}}
 {\text{Total Usable Capacity}}
 \]